NetBird-Tutorials/automate-cdcd-access-to-private-resources/README.md

 # automate-cdcd-access-to-private-resources
-Files for the tutorial Automate CI/CD Access to Private Resources with NetBird This is a testing pipeline
+Files for the tutorial Automate CI/CD Access to Private Resources with NetBird.